Uberspace/lab/source/guide_gitea.rst

 * As security feature we lock the web installation and change the default password complexity to allow well to remember and secure passwords.
 (See `XKCD No. 936 <https://xkcd.com/936/>`_  and `Explained XKCD No. 936 <https://explainxkcd.com/wiki/index.php/936:_Password_Strength>`_ for the math behind it. 😉 ``[security]`` section)
 * We disallow public registration and set some privacy settings. (``[service]`` section)

-For more informations about the possibilities and configuration options see the Gitea documentation_ and the Gitea `configuration sample <https://github.com/go-gitea/gitea/blob/master/custom/conf/app.example.ini>`_.
+For more information about the possibilities and configuration options see the Gitea documentation_ and the Gitea `configuration sample <https://github.com/go-gitea/gitea/blob/master/custom/conf/app.example.ini>`_.

 .. warning:: Replace ``isabell`` with your username, fill the database password ``PASSWD =`` with yours and enter the generated random into ``SECRET_KEY =``.